 If you can prove an annual income of Afl.
 100,000 or approx USD58,000 from an authorised source and you are over 18 years of age, you can apply for a residency visa in Aruba.

 Foreigners wanting to work in Aruba need a work permit, which is usually valid for the maximum period of one year.
-Your future employer must file the application and the procedure has to be completed before moving to the country.
-Having said that Aruba does not offer a wide range of employment opportunities to foreigners.
+Your future employer must file the application with the Directorate of Alien Integration, Policy and Admission and the procedure has to be completed before moving to the country.
+Having said that, Aruba does not offer a wide range of employment opportunities to foreigners.
 You will generally only be able to secure a job in Aruba if no-one else can fulfill the role.

 If one or both of your parents were citizens when you were born, you are probably also a citizen.

-You can apply for Dutch citizenship by natualisation if you are over 18 years of age, hold a permanent residency permit and meet one of the following requirements:
+You can apply for Dutch citizenship by naturalisation if you are over 18 years of age, hold a permanent residency permit and meet one of the following requirements:

 You have lived continuously in the Netherlands, Aruba, Curaçao, or Sint Maarten for 5 years.

 You are able to read, write, speak and understand Dutch.

 If your spouse is a citizen, you can apply for citizenship after 3 years of marriage.
 Please note that your status of spouse needs to be legally recognised in this country.